How to Choose Gas Fireplace Logs

 Vented Logs

-To achieve a more realistic fireplace experience, vented gas logs will provide you with the best visuals.
-Vented gas logs better resemble a real burning wood fireplace, with increased glow throughout the logs.
-The downside is that vented logs lose heat generated as it escapes through the chimney.
+For a more realistic fireplace experience, vented gas logs offer the best visuals.
+They closely resemble a real wood-burning fireplace with an enhanced glow throughout the logs.
+However, the downside is that vented logs lose some heat generated as they escape through the vent.

 Ventless or Vent-Free Logs

-When it comes to heat output, a vent-free log set won’t lose heat through the venting system, and overall, you will find a better result in heating capacity and efficiency.
-Ventless gas logs radiate heat back into the room where they’re used.
+For heat output, a vent-free log set won't lose heat through the venting system, and overall, you will find a better result in heating capacity and efficiency—ventless gas logs radiate heat into the area where they are placed.

 * Please be aware that indoor ventless gas fireplaces cannot be sold in Canada.